omar1Mayallo/Any.do/docs/ERD-any-do.md

 ## ERD(Engineering Requirements Document)

-### What Is The ERD ?

-- An engineering requirements document (ERD) is a statement describing the goal and purpose of a new component.
-Unlike a product requirements document (PRD), which tells engineers what they need to build, an ERD specifies why a part is being built and how its design fuels its purpose.
-By following the engineering requirements outlined in an ERD, engineers can ensure that the part they build will satisfy customer needs.
-  **you can read more about ERD from [here](https://www.fastradius.com/resources/how-to-write-an-engineering-requirements-document/).**

 ## Storage

 - We'll use a [NoSQL](https://www.techtarget.com/searchdatamanagement/definition/MongoDB) database [MongoBD](https://www.mongodb.com) is quite useful for working with large sets of distributed data.
 MongoDB is a tool that can manage document-oriented information, store or retrieve information.
 MongoDB is used for high-volume data storage, helping organizations store large amounts of data while still performing rapidly.
 Organizations also use MongoDB for its ad-hoc queries, indexing, load balancing, aggregation, server-side JavaScript execution and other features.